 The Ankeny Instrumental Music Foundation is a private, non-profit organization established in 1999 by an independent board of parents, volunteers, and staff members.
-It was founded to preserve the future of the Ankeny High School Band Program.
+It was founded to preserve the future of the Ankeny High School and Ankeny Centennial High Band Programs.

 After 35 years of elevating students’ musical skills, teaching and appreciation for the arts, and entertaining audiences, the band has reached the point where dollars are critical for a defined future.
 The AIM Foundation is committed to support the band programs in both Ankeny High School and Ankeny Centennial High School.
 In order to continue to provide a first-class opportunity for Ankeny band students, AIM needs your support.

 The goal of the Ankeny and Centennial Band Programs is to elevate every student’s musical knowledge and skills to the highest possible level.
 Through their involvement in the band, students develop an appreciation for music as an art form and a means of self-expression.

 The students invest a tremendous amount of time and effort to prepare for performances with rehearsals.
 When rehearsals are needed for individual, small group, and entire band events, the students are there… enthusiastic and committed to their musical development.

 The bands perform more than 50 times each year, traveling to state and regional events.
 The Marching Bands, Concert Bands, Jazz Bands, and Small Ensembles play in competition and community festivals.
 Students, parents, teachers, and countless members of the Ankeny community have witnessed this first-class band in action.